 - Steve’s car needs to be washed.
 (The car belongs to Steve.)

-- The girls‘ shoes were left in the hallway.
+- The girls‘ shoes were not present during role call.
 (The shoes belong to more than one girl.)

 - We went to the Joneses’ house for dinner.
 (The house belongs to the Joneses.)